jshrdt/aics-project/README.md

 * pretrained model files are stored in models/
 * go to code/aics0.ipynb or code/aics_mini.ipynb to view performances

-* train & test own models with cmd line scripts train.py & test.py (described below)
+As an example; to quickly train & test your own model, which will be stored in & loaded from models/, with cmd line scripts train.py & test.py (described in below under code/):

 Ex. from aics-project/code, call:
 > $ python3 train.py -ep1 -mf dummymodel
 > $ python3 test.py -mf dummymodel
-* to quickly train & test your own model which will be stored in & loaded from models/

 ___